umd-fire-coml/2020-Medical-Object-Detection/README.md

 This type of cancer can be easily confused with skin discoloration, so being able to notice what is skin cancer and benign skin discoloration is extremely important.

-Before explaining our project further, here is a breakdown of our Github repository.

-environment.yml: contains list of required packages for conda or pip to install

-data_dir_check.py: checks to make sure the proper data exists

-data_generator.py: loads the dataset for training and testing and makes all images the uniform size of 500x500

-model.py: builds the model, trains the model on this dataset, and saves the model's weights

-Interactive.ipynb: tests the model with pre-trained weights and provides visualization of predicted results

-check_env.py: chekcs to make sure all packages are up to date

-pipeline.py: contains the input pipeline

-visualization.ipynb: shows the loss and accuracy of the model in graph form

 ![Melanoma vs Benign](https://chcsga.org/wp-content/uploads/2019/05/d.jpg)

 As seen in the above images, melanoma can be extremely difficult to detect just based off of the human eye, so machine learning can provide an essential tool to help detect a life-threatening disease.